charlesbrandt/public/code/version-control/git.md

 via
 https://gist.github.com/stephenhardy/5470814

-In Gitlab, you'll need to explicitly allow "Force push" in the project settings.
+In Gitlab, you'll need to explicitly allow "Force push" in the project -> settings -> Repository -> Protected Branches.
+Set "Allowed to force push" to enabled.
 Once this action is complete, it's a good idea to set this back to disabled.

 ## GUI Clients